MicrosoftDocs/win32/desktop-src/dataxchg/html-clipboard-format.md

 For the convenience of the programs generating the byte offsets, the offset values may be optionally left-padded with an arbitrary amount of zero digits `'0'`.
 The reason for this is that programs sniffing the HTML for the offsets could write ten (10) zeros to its output buffer for each keyword (e.g. `StartHTML: 0000000000`).
 Later, when the exact `StartHTML` offset is known (say, 71), the program can overwrite the rightmost zeroes with "71" in the buffer (e.g. resulting in `StartHTML: 0000000071`).

-The only character set supported by the clipboard is Unicode in its UTF-8 encoding.
-Because the first characters of UTF-8 and ASCII match, the description is always ASCII, but the bytes of the context (starting at `StartHTML`) could be using any other characters coded in UTF-8.
+The only character set supported by the clipboard is Unicode (UTF-8).
+Because the first characters of UTF-8 and ASCII match, the description is always ASCII, but the bytes of the context (starting at `StartHTML`) could be using any other characters encoded in UTF-8.

 End of lines in the clipboard format header (`<br>` above) may be represented by CRLF (Windows), LF (Unix), or lone CR (archaic).